Hilton, Taylor lead Colts' 44-27 rout of fading Raiders - WHIZ News

 Only a last-second comeback against the winless Jets has prevented coach Jon Gruden’s team from going 0-4 since its 6-3 start to the season.

+“We were in a situation where we had to score a touchdown every time we had the ball, it seemed,” Gruden said.
+“You get to the point where you second-guess everything you’re doing offensively every time you punt.
+It’s tough right now, but you have to stay confident that your players are going to put it together.”

-Both offenses started superbly at new Allegiant Stadium, where the Raiders dropped to 2-4.
+Both offenses started superbly at new Allegiant Stadium, where the Raiders are 2-4.

-Taylor surpassed 1,000 yards from scrimmage in his rookie season in the third quarter on his long touchdown run, essentially outrunning the entire Raiders secondary.
-Taylor made his second TD run out of the wildcat, and Taylor Stallworth recovered Hunter Renfrow’s fumble on the Raiders’ next play.
+Taylor surpassed 1,000 yards from scrimmage in his rookie season in the third quarter on his long touchdown run.

+“Getting a bit of fresh air was definitely fulfilling,” Taylor said with a laugh.

 INJURED

-Colts: CB Xavier Rhodes went to the locker room in the second quarter with a knee injury. … LB Darius Leonard left in the second half with a back injury. … LT Anthony Castonzo, who missed last week with a knee injury, didn’t play until late in the second series.
-Backup Chaz Green committed a key false start to stall the first drive, and left guard Quenton Nelson briefly moved to left tackle before Castonzo took over.
+Colts: CB Xavier Rhodes went to the locker room in the second quarter with a knee injury. … LB Darius Leonard left in the second half with a back injury. … LT Anthony Castonzo missed last week with a knee ligament injury, and he was on and off the field early before getting comfortable.

 Raiders: DE Clelin Ferrell was ruled out after halftime with a shoulder injury.